criblio/appscope/website/src/pages/docs/data-routing.md

 For each of these operations, the CLI has a command-line option, the config file has a setting, and the AppScope library has an environment variable.
 In some cases you'll need more than one option, setting, or environment variable to achieve the desired effect.

-If you plan to use the config file, it's a good idea to take time to [read it all the way through](/docs/config-file) - then this page is bound to make more sense!
+If you plan to use the config file, it's a good idea to take time to [read it all the way through](/docs/config-file) - then this page will make more sense!

 <span id="routing-to-cloud"></span>